d-oderbolz/camxrunner/modules/common/README.txt

 CAMxRunner allows to overload functions (because bash supports it), so for example the function <get_chemparam_file> may be defined more than once.
-If you do this, please give each of the files a UNIQUE name, otherwise the test subsystem will finde only one definition (usually the one in the depest level).
+If you do this, please give each of the files a UNIQUE name, otherwise the test subsystem will find only one definition (usually the one in the deepest level).